Beverage Shifts return in 2020!

 First, here is a list of the most popular Coke products, but are not limited to these:

-In these Shifts, there are 3 special displays that you will look for, with ANY of these Coke products on them.
+In these Shifts, there will be special Coke displays that you will look for, with ANY of these Coke products on them.
+Here are some examples but not limited to these:

 1) Coke With Meals